vgutta/NCI-DOE-Collab-Pilot1-Combo-combination-drug-response-predictor/README.md

 ### Description
 The combination drug response predictor (Combo) shows how to predict tumor cell line growth to drug pairs in the [NCI-ALMANAC](https://www.ncbi.nlm.nih.gov/pubmed/28446463) database using artificial neural networks.

-&#x1F534;_**(Question: In other repositories, the name of the capability was in Initial Caps.
-Is it okay that "combination drug response predictor" is all lowercase?)**_

 ### User Community
 Data scientists interested in bioinformatics; computational cancer biology, drug discovery, and machine learning.